[Comedy Writing Secrets

 Could Humor Be Your Key to Success?

-Connie is the founder of Dorigan & Associates an Executive Search and Recruiting firm that provides retained and contingency recruiting services for the Food Processing and Tech Industries.
-Connie also coaches high potential candidates and high-level executives in her coaching program.
-For more information please visit her website at www.dorigan.com or call 503-635-8565.
+Connie is the founder of Dorigan & Associates, an Executive Search and Recruiting firm that provides retained and contingency recruiting services for the Food Processing and Tech Industries.
+Connie also offers Executive & Leadership Services to high-level executives and Career Services to high-potential individuals on a career fast track.
+For more information on finding great talent or honing great talent already on the payroll, please visit her website at www.dorigan.com or call 503-635-8565.

 © 2017 Connie Dorigan.
 All rights reserved.